JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 **wys** is actually "WhatsYourSign Extended".
 In addition to the default functionality, **wys** also

 * generally works on mounted volumes, i.e. in `/Volumes` or other user-defined mount points (e.g. `smb` mounts etc.), i.e. you can safely scan a file or application on its mounted DMG volume before copying it,
-* prints the file size (B, MB, MiB; only for single files),
+* prints the file size (B, MB, MiB; regular files only, e.g. DMGs or zip archives),
-* compares a hash (checksum) stored in the clipboard with the hash calculated for the local file (single files only),
+* compares a hash (checksum) stored in the clipboard with the hash calculated for the local file (regular files only),
 * verifies codesigning and installer package signing certificates against the current revocation list using `security`—
   * *note*: I'm assuming that it helps to set OCSP and CRL to "Best attempt" in **Keychain Access** > Preferences > Certificates—,
 * compares the CFBundleIdentifier with the identifier in the code signature,